 Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
 ARMs are normally adjusted every six months, based on various indexes.

-The majority of Adjustable Rate Mortgages are capped, so they won't go up over a certain amount in a given period of time.
-There may be a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent per year, even though the index the rate is based on goes up by more than two percent.
-Sometimes an ARM features a "payment cap" which guarantees that your payment won't go above a certain amount over the course of a given year.
-Plus, almost all ARMs feature a "lifetime cap" — this means that the interest rate won't exceed the capped percentage.
+Most programs have a "cap" that protects borrowers from sudden monthly payment increases.
+Your ARM may feature a cap on how much your interest rate can increase in one period.
+For example: no more than a couple percent per year, even if the index the rate is based on goes up by more than two percent.
+Sometimes an ARM has a "payment cap" which ensures that your payment will not increase beyond a certain amount in a given year.
+Almost all ARMs also cap your interest rate over the life of the loan period.

 ARMs usually start at a very low rate that may increase as the loan ages.
 You've probably read about 5/1 or 3/1 ARMs.
 For these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
 These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
 These loans are best for borrowers who expect to move within three or five years.
 These types of adjustable rate programs are best for people who plan to move before the initial lock expires.

 Most borrowers who choose ARMs do so when they want to get lower introductory rates and do not plan on staying in the house for any longer than the initial low-rate period.
 ARMs can be risky if property values decrease and borrowers can't sell or refinance.

 Have questions about mortgage loans?
 Call us at (408) 626-1879.
 We answer questions about different types of loans every day.